Empty streets, thousands of troops in Washington as Biden becomes U.S. president

 “The FBI appears to be taking these threats seriously, but disciplined lone wolf actors, regardless of ideology, are extremely difficult to track,” said Daniel Jones, president of Advance Democracy, a nonprofit research group.

-Reporting by David Lawder, Jonathan Landay, Andy Sullivan; additional reporting by Makini Brice, David Shepardson, Heather Timmons, Phil Stewart and Idrees Ali; Writing by Andy Sullivan and David Lawder; Editing by Heather Timmons and Jonathan Oatis
+Reporting by David Lawder, Jonathan Landay, Andy Sullivan; additional reporting by Makini Brice and Derek Caney; Writing by Andy Sullivan and David Lawder; Editing by Heather Timmons and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.